Structure of the court system

 There are four main levels in our court system.
 The first is Te Kōti ā Rohe, the District Court.
 Most large towns and cities have a District Court.
 It is the busiest court.
 The Family Court and Youth Court are part of the District Court.
 Most criminal cases are heard in the District Court.
 A large number of civil cases are heard in the District Court where the amount in dispute is less than $350,000.

 The next level in our court system is Te Kōti Matua, the High Court.
 It is the highest court in which cases can start.
 The most serious criminal and civil cases, where the amount in dispute is $350,000 or more, are heard in the High Court.

-The High Court has broad general jurisdiction.
-In practice, it tends to hear the more serious jury trials, the more complex civil cases, administrative law cases and appeals from the decisions of courts and tribunals below it.
+Most of the criminal cases in the High Court are decided by juries.
+The High Court also hears complex civil cases, administrative law cases and appeals from the decisions of courts and tribunals below it.

-A decision by a higher court is binding on lower courts and decisions of the Supreme Court, as the final court of appeal, are binding on all other courts.
+A decision of a higher court is binding on lower courts and decisions of the Supreme Court, the final court of appeal, are binding on all other courts.

-Cases that are legally similar will generally be decided the same way, conforming with the decisions of a higher court.
-This is called the rule of ‘precedent’, and ensures consistency and certainty in how the law is applied.
+Cases that are legally similar will generally be decided in the same way, conforming with the decisions of a higher court.
+This is called the rule of precedent.
+It ensures consistency and certainly in how the law is applied.

 There are also specialist courts in our court system – the Employment Court, the Environment Court and the Māori Land Court.
 The Waitangi Tribunal, Coroners Court and the Courts Martial Appeal Court are also part of the system.